schropes/fora-corpus/README.md

 ## Fora Corpus Access

 Access will be managed through an agreement with the [MIT Center for Constructive Communication](https://www.ccc.mit.edu/).
-When the corpus goes live, access form will be managed through [this](https://docs.google.com/forms/d/e/1FAIpQLSf3o8RqPcE_cxcvQ5Zfm5MC4KrlSa3JHxtYrUFZb5FjkLMEBg/viewform?usp=sf_link) form.
+When the corpus goes live, access will be managed through [this](https://docs.google.com/forms/d/e/1FAIpQLSf3o8RqPcE_cxcvQ5Zfm5MC4KrlSa3JHxtYrUFZb5FjkLMEBg/viewform?usp=sf_link) form.

 <br>